hexxedspider/stone-crusher-1.20.1/README.md

 * JEI will not be supported.

 * This mod **will not (potentially) work on 1.20.2 and above**.
-1.20 and 1.20.1 are the only two supported versions.
-I will not update/backport this mod to a different version of Minecraft, but you're free to do so yourself if you wish <-- spider tried.
+1.20 and 1.20.1 are the only two fully supported versions.
+I will not update/backport this mod to a different version of Minecraft, but you're free to do so yourself if you wish (as I am trying.)

 &nbsp;